eftomi/SheetDefinedFunctionsInExcel/README.md

 In this way, you can create and use many sheet defined functions simultaneously.
 They can be defined in one workbook and used in the same or in other workbooks.

 Functionalities:
-* expose your spreadsheet model (e. g.
+* Expose your spreadsheet model (e. g.
 Excel range, group of sheets, entire workbook) as a sheet defined function
-* use it from elsewhere without creating cell or range references directly to it
+* Use it from elsewhere without creating cell or range references directly to it
-* send input data and receive the results as values, value arrays and spills
+* Send input data and receive the results as values, value arrays and spills

 Installation:
 * [Download and install SDF add-in](/docs/Install.md)